-I am always faced with the problems of need cues to improvise, and not
+I am often faced with the problem of needing cues to improvise, and not

-relationship rolls.
-This rule allows for some mechanical benefit to the
+This quasi-rule allows for some mechanical benefit to be tied to the

 rolls, useful in a pinch, and also more explicitly gives players some

-Rolling 5s and/or 6s on the per-session icon relationship rolls grants
+Rolling 5s and/or 6s on the per-session story-guide icon relationship rolls grants

-can be used very similarly to e.g. Savage Worlds bennies, including but
+These results can be used very similarly to e.g. Savage Worlds bennies,